 As I got close to the peak, the trail wound its way through rocks the size of basketballs.
-The trail was hard to find through the rocks, so I was following a group of people ahead of me until I lost them into the fog.
+The trail was hard to find through the rocks, so I was following a group of people ahead of me until I lost them in the fog.

 The trail seemed to disappear, so I stopped to look around for where it continued.
 Three guys in their 20s-30s who had been behind me stopped, and I asked if they knew where the trail continued.
 They responded, “We were following you.
 It’s our first time here.”

 The four of us navigated the trail together.
 We realized the “trail” continued up the sharp boulders.
 It was wet, visibility was poor, and it seemed unsafe.
 I wasn’t going to continue, but they convinced me to stay with it.
-I had come that far and I really wanted to see the flag that was supposed to be at the top.
+I had come that far, and I really wanted to see the flag that was supposed to be at the top.

 I left my trekking poles at the base of the boulders and started to climb.
 The guys grabbed my hand and helped me to the top.
-We were the only people up there and it was indeed flat.
-I heard that some groups host festivals at the top from time to time and I couldn’t imagine people carrying everything up the mountain.
+We were the only people up there, and it was indeed flat.
+I heard that some groups host festivals at the top from time to time, and I couldn’t imagine people carrying everything up the mountain.

 We walked around on the flat surface, which felt like walking on the moon with the rocks below us and visibility only about 10 feet.
 I found out the guys (Colin, Robert, and Newman) were in the National Guard stationed in Tennessee.
 They worked in computer science and were in Anchorage for training purposes for the week.
 They laughed and said they were doing more training than learning while they were there.